New Hampshire Laws and Incentives

 (Reference New Hampshire Revised Statutes 266:18-c)

-NHEC offers commercial and municipal customers a rebate for 75% of the cost, up to $2,500, to purchase and install Level 2 or direct current fast charging (DCFC) stations.
+NHEC offers commercial and municipal customers a rebate for 75% of the cost, up to $2,500, to purchase and install Level 2 or direct current fast charging stations.
 For more information, see the NHEC Drive Electric website.

-Electric Vehicle (EV) Charging Station Rebates - New Hampshire Electric Co-op (NHEC)
+Residential Electric Vehicle (EV) Charging Station Rebates - New Hampshire Electric Co-op (NHEC)

 NHEC offers residential customers a rebate of $300 to install a Level 2 EV charging station.
 Customers may receive a maximum of two rebates.
 For more information, including eligibility requirements and how to apply, see the NHEC Drive Electric website.